jevonlipsey/stardew-inventory-while-fishing/README.md

 ## Future Plans

 Currently working on compatibility with Convienient Inventory, Chests Anywhere, etc. to allow any menu to be accessed while fishing.
+Right now, only the default `GameMenu` is accessed.